Chick Henderson (rugby union)

-John Hamilton "Chick" Henderson (9 February 1930 – 21 November 2006) was a South African rugby union footballer and commentator.
+John Hamilton "Chick" Henderson (9 February 1930 – 21 November 2006) was a South African rugby union player and commentator.

+Biography

-A native of Johannesburg, Henderson was educated at Michaelhouse, the University of the Witwatersrand and the University of Oxford.
+Henderson was born in Johannesburg on 9 February 1930.
+He was educated at Michaelhouse, the University of the Witwatersrand and the University of Oxford.
 He played rugby for the Transvaal and Scotland and later became nationally known as a radio and subsequently television commentator.
 He was a founder member of The Quagga Rugby Club and Life President of the South African Barbarians.

 He was also chairman of his engineering company.

 Chick Henderson died in Johannesburg after a long illness caused by a heart condition.
 He was 76 years old.